tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_intro.md

 likes(john, mary).   % a fact asserting that john likes mary
 ```

-This file contains a single fact, `likes(john, mary).`, which we can interpret
+This file contains a single fact, `likes(john, mary).`, meaning "john likes
-as meaning "john likes mary". `%` marks the start of a single-line source code
+mary". `%` marks the start of a single-line source code comment.
-comment.

 Now lets load `intro.pl` into the Prolog interpreter (using `[` and `]`), and
 ask a few questions: